-§ 65.
-Determinations by the Commission

-- A. The Gaming Commission shall make all determinations of issues before it by a majority vote of the Gaming Commissioners. - B. All determinations made by the Gaming Commission involving the granting, denial, cancellation or revocation of a license; a finding of a violation of the gaming ordinance, the Gaming Commission rules and regulations, the IGRA, or any Tribal-State Compact to which the Nation may be a party; the conditions of any license issued by the Gaming Commission; any order by the Gaming Commission; or any other applicable laws, regulations or agreements, and the imposition of any sanctions or penalties shall be made by motion and on the record. - C. A copy of any determination shall be served upon the licensee by registered or certified mail, or may be served personally.
-Refusal of service by the licensee shall constitute service.

-§ 66.
-Request for Re-Hearing
+- § 65.
+Determinations by the Commission - A. The Gaming Commission shall make all determinations of issues before it by a majority vote of the Gaming Commissioners. - B. All determinations made by the Gaming Commission involving the granting, denial, cancellation or revocation of a license; a finding of a violation of the gaming ordinance, the Gaming Commission rules and regulations, the IGRA, or any tribal-state compact to which the Nation may be a party, the conditions of any license issued by the Gaming Commission; any order by the Gaming Commission; or any other applicable laws, regulations or agreements, and the imposition of any sanctions or penalties shall be made by motion and on the record. - C. A copy of any determination shall be served upon the licensee by registered or certified mail, or may be served personally.
+Refusal of service by the licensee shall constitute service. - LA 26-10, eff.
+September 13, 2010.
+Amended LA 10-11, eff.
+June 19, 2011; LA 07-14, eff.
+April 24, 2014; LA 17-14, eff.
+July 18, 2014. - § 66.
+Request for re-hearing - A. For permit or license determinations, the Gaming Commission may, in its discretion, grant a rehearing upon written request from a licensee, only upon a showing of substantial new evidence affecting the outcome of the decision, provided such request is made within fourteen (14) days of receipt of the initial decision rendered by the Gaming Commission.

-- A. For permit or license determinations, the Gaming Commission may, in its discretion, grant a rehearing upon written request from a licensee, only upon a showing of substantial new evidence affecting the outcome of the decision, provided such request is made within fourteen (14) days of receipt of the initial decision rendered by the Gaming Commission. - A. For disputes, the decision rendered by the Gaming Commission is not subject to a rehearing and shall follow the procedure outlined in §67 of this Act.
+B. For disputes, the decision rendered by the Gaming Commission is not subject to a rehearing and shall follow the procedure outlined in 4 CNCA $\S$ 67.